 NEXT OPEN EVENINGS TO FIND OUT MORE7.00 - 9.00 p.m.
-Friday 17th March, 5th May 2017.
+Friday 28th June and 12th July 2019.
 Please let us know that you are coming to the open evening.

 Biodynamic massage is a form of psychotherapeutic massage concerned with the integration of all aspects of an individual - physical, emotional, intellectual and spiritual within the context of an individual's life and relationships at home, at work and at leisure.
 It is a holistic form of massage.
 It is derived from methods used in Norwegian physiotherapy and was developed and brought to the U.K. by Gerda Boyesen, psychologist, physiotherapist and analyst.